Funding opportunity

 The level of guidance or support needed may vary by fellow experience and will need to be fully justified and subject to expert review.
 The support should be sufficient to enable the delivery of the ambitious AI embedded research programme and support the development of the fellows AI skills and understanding.

-If UK-based, the AI collaborator should be included as project co-lead on the application.
-If based outside the UK, the AI collaborator should be included as a project partner on the application.
+If based at an eligible UK institution, the AI collaborator should be included as project co-lead on the application.
+If based outside the UK or at an ineligible institution, the AI collaborator should be included as a project partner on the application.
 Please note that project partners cannot receive funding from the grant except in specific circumstances.
-See Project partners letter of support for further information.
-The project co-lead would not be permitted to take over the operation of the fellowship if the fellow leaves the project.
+See further information about project partners.

 End user partnerships and cross-sector collaborations

-It is expected that fellows will continue to engage stakeholders throughout the duration of the fellowship, for example by setting up an external advisory board to provide guidance and support, ensuring that the research is aligned with real-world needs and applications.
+It is expected that you will continue to engage stakeholders throughout the duration of the fellowship, for example by setting up an external advisory board to provide guidance and support, ensuring that the research is aligned with real-world needs and applications.
 Clear plans for engaging with new and existing collaborators over the duration of the fellowship should be detailed in the application on the UKRI Funding Service.

 Mentorship